Participatory democracy: Overview

 Public participation, in this context, is the inclusion of the public in the activities of a polity.
 It can be any process that directly engages the public in decision-making and gives consideration to its input.
 The extent to which political participation should be considered necessary or appropriate is under debate in political philosophy.

+Joining political parties allows citizens to participate in democratic systems, but is not considered participatory democracy.

 Participatory democracy is primarily concerned with ensuring that citizens have the opportunity to be involved in decision-making on matters that affect their lives.
 It is not a new concept and has existed in various forms since the Athenian democracy.
 Its modern theory was developed by Jean-Jacques Rousseau in the 18th century and later promoted by John Stuart Mill and G. D. H. Cole, who argued that political participation is indispensable for a just society.
 In the early 21st century, participatory democracy has been more widely studied and experimented with, leading to various institutional reform ideas such as participatory budgeting.

 History

-Origins in Ancient Greece
+Origins

+Democratic processes have been practiced throughout history.

-Democracy in general first appeared in the city-state of Athens during classical antiquity.
+Probably the earliest well-documented example of large-scale democracy comes from the city-state of Athens during classical antiquity.
 It was first established under Cleisthenes in 508–507 BC.
 This was a direct democracy, in which ordinary citizens were randomly selected to fill government administrative and judicial offices, and there was a legislative assembly consisting of all Athenian citizens.
+Athenian citizens controlled the entire political process through the assembly, the boule and the courts, and a large proportion of citizens were involved constantly in public matters.
 However, Athenian citizenship excluded women, slaves, foreigners (μέτοικοι/métoikoi) and youths below the age of military service.
-Athenian democracy was the most direct in history as the people controlled the entire political process through the assembly, the boule and the courts, and a large proportion of citizens were involved constantly in public matters.

-During the 19th and 20th centuries
+During the 20th century

-The Paris Commune and its influences

-In the late 19th century a small number of thinkers, including Karl Marx, Friedrich Engels, Mikhail Bakunin and Oscar Wilde began advocating for participatory democracy.
-Marx and Engels in particular were influenced by the short-lived social democracy the French revolutionary government known as the Paris Commune introduced in 1871.
-During the 20th century, practical implementations began to take place, mostly on a small scale, attracting considerable academic attention in the 1980s.

-During the Spanish Civil War

-During the Spanish Civil War (1936–1939) the parts of Spain controlled by anarchist members of the Republican faction were governed almost completely by participatory democracy.
-The philosopher Simone Weil, who had been a soldier on the side of the anarchists, later wrote a political manifesto titled The Need for Roots promoting participatory democracy.